clmangham/clmangham/README.md

 # About Me:
-I am an experienced researcher with a background in biology.
-I enjoy transforming data into knowledge and bringing structure to ambiguous problems.
-Let's connect!
-I'm passionate about leveraging data to drive impactful decisions and would love to collaborate on innovative projects.
+As an AI & Data Systems Architect I specialize in designing intelligent, scalable systems that transform data into actionable insights.
+With a background in science and technology, I thrive on solving complex, ambiguous problems by bringing structure and innovation to data-driven solutions.
+Let’s connect!
+I’m passionate about leveraging AI and data to drive impactful decisions and would love to collaborate on cutting-edge projects.

 **Programming Languages:**